Health and Safety

 - stop all unsafe work or learning activities

-- require that health and safety considerations form an integral part of the planning, design, construction, purchase and maintenance of all equipment, work activities, buildings and study activities
+- integrate health and safety considerations into the planning, design, construction, procurement, and maintenance of all equipment, buildings and activities

 - require that all health and safety policies, procedures and programs, and the University’s HSMS are implemented and enforced